h-rueda/Report4s/README.md

 + `all`     Screenshot for each intercepted webdriver event.
 This is the default value.
 + `last`    Screenshot of the last step for each `@Test` annotated method.
 + `failed`  Screenshot of the last step for each test failure.
-+ `none`    Deactivation of automatic screenshot gathering.
-Nevertheless, for test failures, the last screenshot will be logged automatically.

 Regardless of the strategy, the user can also gather screenshots and log messages manually (see next section).

-In practice, there is no difference between the `failed` and `none` strategies.
-Probably in a future release, the `none` strategy will be dropped, so please use `failed` instead.

 ## How to log custom messages